ognjenjevremovic/pretty-easy-env-vars/README.md

 &nbsp;

 # Usage
-After installing the module (localy in your project directory), in order to use it in your file you first need to require it.
+After installing the module (locally in your project directory), in order to use it in your file you first need to require it.
 ```javascript
 var envVars = require('pretty-easy-env-vars');
 ```